workarea-commerce/workarea-flow-io/README.md

 All international orders will be routed to a Flow.io hosted checkout page.
 By default the order confirmation page will hosted with Flow.io as well.

-By default all US orders are considered domestic and will go through the normal Workarea checkout.
-This can be modified by changing this config value:

-    config.flow_io.domestic_order_origins = ['USA']

 Customers will be redirected to the default Flow.io checkout url.
 However, most clients will choose to redirect to a subdomain.
 The redirect domain is controlled via the following config: